Curve (band): Toni Halliday

 Toni Halliday was featured on The Killers' 2006 Christmas track "A Great Big Sled".
 This song was later included in the 2011 compilation (RED) Christmas EP.

 On 27 February 2008, she introduced on MySpace a new solo project called Chatelaine.
 A number of tracks could be previewed, and were credited to Halliday/Dowd/Salmon, and its MySpace blog declared that a new album was in progress.
 Chatelaine's debut album Take a Line for a Walk was released on 16 June 2010.
 It featured nine new tracks: "Broken Bones", "Oh Daddy", "Life Remains", "Stripped Out", "Shifting Sands", "Killing Feeling", "Take a Line for a Walk", "Head to Head" and "Seen and Lost".

 In 2012, Halliday contributed vocals to Orbital's soundtrack for the film remake Pusher.

+In 2020, Halliday released her first new collection of songs as a solo artist since her solo debut album Hearts & Handshakes.
+The Roll Call EP or mini album had six new songs inspired by the Berlin electronic/techno scene.

 Dean Garcia

 Dean Garcia is currently a member of the band SPC ECO with his daughter Rose Berlin and Joey Levenson (2007–present).
 In February 2009, SPC ECO released their first album, 3-D, through their website and via Collide's label Noiseplus Music.
 3-D was followed by the albums You Tell Me in 2011 and Dark Notes in 2012.

 Garcia is also member of the bands The Black Holes (with Jo Neale; 2007–present), The Chronologic (2006–present), Inkraktare (with Mark Wallbridge aka Vasko The Pig; 2009–present), The Secret Meeting (with kaRIN and Statik of Collide; 2007–present), KGC (with Sascha Konietzko and Lucia Cifarelli of KMFDM; 2006–present) and Morpheme (2010–present).

 Garcia's newest project Morpheme is a collaboration with Perry Pelonero (Clenched Fist, Skylight, Bliss City East), and Kim Welsh (Skylight, Bliss City East).
 On 8 December 2010, Morpheme released their first track, "Infection" and on 5 May 2011, they released their second track, "Stratosphere", on their debut single "Infection".

 Garcia released How Do You Feel?, a solo album, on 1 January 2011.
 It features special guests Vasko the Pig, Todd Astromass and Jeff Beck.